84FDF9EA-D929-4F32-8AC1-C687CA75EC74

 Choosing a school?
 You’ve got options.

 If you’re wondering about school choice in Minnesota, here are two things to remember.
 First off, you’re not alone.
 Every year, tens of thousands of parents in Minnesota make K-12 school decisions for their children.
 Secondly, you can do it!
-Understanding your state’s different school options can help you find a learning environment where your child is not just “getting by” at school, but actually thriving and inspired to learn.
+Understanding your state’s different school choices can help you find a learning environment where your child is not just “getting by” at school, but actually thriving and inspired to learn.

 In short, you can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.